passcod/blook/src/technical/agile/index.md

 - Number of layers: 8 possibilities
 - Thickness of layers: 270
-- Thickness of partitions: 28
+- Thickness of partitions: 9
 - Refractive indices: 17 increments per layer, so 17×10=170 worst case

-Possibility space is thus at most 8×270×28×170 = **10 281 600**.
+Possibility space is thus at most 8×270×9×170 = **3 304 800**.

-Multiplied by the amount of rays to compute for each param set, we need to perform about 194 billion ray computes, or about 5 trillion individual refraction and reflection calculations.
-From some early prototyping, I'm fairly confident in saying I can achieve a ray compute in at most 0.1ms.
-That would work out to a week of compute over my available cores.
+Multiplied by the amount of rays to compute for each param set, we need to perform about 62 billion ray computes, or about 2 trillion individual refraction and reflection calculations.

-...welp, I hope I can do better!
+Welp, that's a lot.
+Gotta go fast!